yrikw/shoppinglists/README.md

 - Error handling
 If there is an unexpected error, the application shows “An unexpected error is occurred.”
 In red by using an error handling.
 Even if the error comes up, it doesn’t bother the user to use the application.
 They can continue to use the application.
 In menu 4), the application asks you “How many people?”, but the user put an alphabet accidentally, the application let them know “Put the numbers.” and asks the same question again until they put any numbers.

 # Develop a diagram which describes the control flow of your application.
-Your diagram must:

 ![diagram](docs/flowchart.png)